Wheaton College Conservatory of Music: McAlister Hall

 Built in the 1960s, McAlister Hall housed classrooms, practice rooms, the department offices, and many teaching studios until 2017, when most functions were moved to the newly renovated Armerding Center.
+In 2023 McAlister Hall was renovated to house the Modern and Classical Languages department.

 Pierce Chapel

-Built in the 1920s in a joint venture between Wheaton College and College Interdenominational Church of Christ, Pierce Chapel now serves as the Conservatory's recital hall.
-The building's lower level houses organ practice rooms, teaching studios, the music technology lab, and two large classrooms, and the upper level, above the recital hall, houses offices for the Community School of the Arts.
-In addition to serving as the venue for student and faculty performers, the recital hall is also used for student prayer and worship services throughout the year.
+Built in the 1920s in a joint venture between Wheaton College and College Interdenominational Church of Christ, Pierce Chapel once served as the Conservatory's recital hall.
+The building's lower-level houses organ practice rooms, teaching studios, the music technology lab, and two large classrooms, and the upper level, above the recital hall, houses offices for the Community School of the Arts.
+In addition to serving as the venue for student and faculty performers, the recital hall also was used for student prayer and worship services throughout the year.
 In 2011, a two-manual, seventeen-rank mechanical-action organ built by Charles Hendrickson was donated to Wheaton and installed in the rear of the chapel.